awsdocs/alexa-for-business-administration-guide/doc_source/exchange.md

    1. Send the invite to book the room\.

    1. Say “Alexa, start my meeting” to the Echo device assigned to the room\.

-   1. Your Echo device prompts you to join the scheduled meeting without asking you for the meeting ID\.
+Your Echo device prompts you to join the scheduled meeting without asking you for the meeting ID\.

-If you have any issues linking Alexa for Business to Microsoft Exchange, see [Set up Microsoft Exchange Access for Users](connect-exchange.md)\.
+   1. Say, “Alexa, is this room free?” to the Echo device assigned to the room\.
+Your Echo device returns that the room is booked\.